PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 # Dashboarding

-So, we got to the point of having all the raw data we need, but now we want to track trends within it.
-For this, we should use a dashboard, so lets start building one with grafana.
-Before we start, you'll need to set up your postgres data source so the dashboard can query the data.
+We now have all the raw data we need, so we can start building a Grafana dashboard to make it easy to track trends.
+As a prerequisite to dashboard installation, you'll need to set up your Postgres data source so the dashboard can query the data.

 ## Package Lead Time